wak109/.myconfig/README.md

    $ ln -s .myconfig/.shrc .bash_profile
    ```

-2. (OPTIONAL) Create the file (~/.pathlist) to add more paths to PATH environment variable.
+2. (OPTIONAL) Create the file (~/.pathlist) to add more paths
+   to PATH environment variable.

-   Windows PATH cnd Unix PATH an be mixed up for MSYS and Cygwin.
+   Windows PATH, Unix PATH, mixed up PATH for MSYS and Cygwin can be used.

    ``` .pathlist